scalar-labs/scalardl-emulator/README.md

 ./gradlew build install
 ```

-The executable is found in `build/install/emulator/bin`.
+The executable may be found in `build/install/emulator/bin`.

 ## Run